michaelsamjatin/CW/README.md

 3. **Wait** for processing to complete
 4. **View Results**:
    - Formatted CSV file will be saved in the same directory as your input file
-   - HTML files will be generated in a `html_output/` folder next to your input file
+   - PDF files will be generated in a `pdf_output/` folder next to your input file

 ### Input File Format
 Your CSV should contain these columns: